Chijioke91/node-auth-ts/readme.md

 ```

 ```
-You can use your own DB eg MongoDB/SQL
+You can use build out your own model using any DB you prefer eg MongoDB/SQL
 ```

 - Version 1.0.0